Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **On Vacation:**

-     - When the employee not return after requested return date, system will move to the **Waiting for Return stage**.
+     - When The Employee not return after requested Return Date, System will move to the **Waiting for Return stage**.

-     -  In case of employee is on vacation, the Muqeem status will be update on-vacation **OutsideKingdom** status,
+     -  In Case of Employee is on vacation, The Muqeem status will be update **On-Vacation_OutsideKingdom** status,

-     - If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from vacation** stage.
+     - If Employee arrived, Muqeem status will change to valid, Then Vacation Return process will move to **Return from vacation** stage.

      - System will check the muqeem status requlary, until the employee return,

-       if vacation end date is mentioned then moved to **Return from Vacation** stage.
+       If vacation end date is mentioned then moved to **Return from Vacation** stage.

        - *In The action field is following to,*